|Excerpts from some of ICC's most beneficial code publications and resources|

 |(The information below is excerpted from the 2012 Building Code Basics series.)|

-Click to continue reading more on this excerpt from the Building Code Basics: Commercial, Based on the 2012 IBC.
+Click to continue reading more on this excerpt from the Building Code Basics: Energy, Based on the 2012 IECC.

 |The Building Code Basics series explains requirements using non-code language.
 Technically accurate and easy to understand, these are the perfect resources for builders, owners, students, plan reviewers, inspectors and permit technicians.
 Each book contains: 150-plus color diagrams and photos that help readers visualize correct code application; numerous real-world examples; content that pulls together related information from various code sections into one convenient location; and a glossary of code and construction terms to clarify key terminology.|